-- A. Senate and president
+A. President and Senate

 - B. House of Representatives and Senate

 - C. Supreme Court and president

 - D. Supreme Court and House of Representatives

-When the president nominates someone to his cabinet, the Senate holds a hearing.
+When the president nominates a Supreme Court justice, the Senate holds a hearing.
 In this hearing, the Senate asks the nominee questions.
 The Senate can approve or reject the president's appointment.
-For examples, President Barack Obama nominated the former First Lady Hillary Clinton to be U.S. Secretary of State.
-On January 21, 2009, the Senate voted in favor of Clinton for the job.

-- 49. Which statement describes a difference between the state and federal governments under the U.S. Constitution? - A. Only the federal government provides for public welfare. - B. Only the federal government charters banks. - C. Only the federal government borrows money. - D. Only the federal government regulates interstate trade.
+49. Which statement describes a difference between the state and federal governments under the U.S. Constitution?

+- A. Only the federal government provides for public welfare. - B. Only the federal government charters banks. - C. Only the federal government borrows money. - D. Only the federal government regulates interstate trade.